influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withImage(image)
 ```

-Image if specified has precedence over baseImage, tag and sha combinations.
-Specifying the version is still necessary to ensure the Prometheus Operator knows what version of Thanos is being configured.
+"Image if specified has precedence over baseImage, tag and sha combinations.
+Specifying the version is still necessary to ensure the Prometheus Operator knows what version of Thanos is being configured."

 ### fn spec.thanos.withListenLocal